Local Natives

 Frequently Asked Questions

-Some of Local Natives's most popular songs include Dark Days, When Am I Gonna Lose You, Mt.
+Local Natives's most streamed songs include Dark Days, When Am I Gonna Lose You, Mt.
 Washington.
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.